tildetown/tilde-launcher/README.md

-   mail     check your tilde.town email page     alert ~vilmibm to an emergency poetry   generate poetry from cut-up text toot     post a message to the community mastodon tweet    post a message to the community twitter wiki     access or update the town wiki
+   mail     check your tilde.town email page     alert ~vilmibm to an emergency poetry   generate poetry from cut-up text submit   suggest that a program be added to contrib toot     post a message to the community mastodon tweet    post a message to the community twitter wiki     access or update the town wiki